 - Implement supply chain security programmes such as the WCO Authorized Economic Operator (AEO) Programme and the Customs Trade Partnership Against Terrorism (CTPAT).
-Such programmes, which also address cybersecurity and control of physical access to vessels and facilities, help businesses reduce risk from exposure to illicit activities while benefiting from facilitated trade transactions. - Implement due diligence and screening procedures on employees, passengers, business partners, shippers, consignees and shipments (including Know Your Customer and Know Your Supplier best practices).
-Implementation of Know Your Customer best practices and a risk-based approach when bringing new customers and employees on board is particularly important for companies operating out of countries known to be of high risk for wildlife trafficking. - Integrate specific red flag indicators for wildlife trafficking into the company's cargo risk assessment systems that may already be in place to detect other forms of contraband (see annex 3).
+Such programmes, which also address cybersecurity, cargo security and control of physical access to vessels and facilities, help businesses reduce risk from exposure to illicit activities while benefiting from facilitated trade transactions. - .2 Implement due diligence and screening procedures on employees, passengers, business partners, shippers and consignees (including Know Your Customer and Know Your Supplier best practices).
+Implementation of Know Your Customer best practices and a risk-based approach when bringing new customers and employees on board is particularly important for companies operating out of countries known to be of high risk for wildlife trafficking. - .3 Implement retention of transactional data information in accordance with national legal framework; - .4 Implement cargo screening tools to facilitate detection of suspicious consignments. - .5 Integrate specific red flag indicators for wildlife trafficking into the company's cargo risk assessment systems that may already be in place to detect other forms of contraband (see annex 3).
 Trafficking trends, routes and concealment methods evolve with time; therefore, companies should keep informed and up to date.
-Companies should encourage their local enforcement agencies such as customs to share actionable information with parties in the supply chain (without compromising intelligence sources and methods). - Prioritize the use of electronic and automated systems for business transactions (e.g. e-bill of lading) to improve traceability and transparency of operations.
+Companies should encourage their local enforcement agencies such as customs to share actionable information with parties in the supply chain (without compromising intelligence sources and methods). - .6 Prioritize the use of electronic and automated systems for business transactions (e.g. e-bill of lading) to improve traceability and transparency of operations.
 This will allow faster detection of irregularities, possible fraudulent attempts and corruption.
-It also supports integration with other systems aimed at improving system interoperability. - Establish standard operating procedures to strengthen physical integrity of cargo, safety of company facilities, checking and verification of cargo documents, and responses to suspicious customer behaviour or potential illicit consignments.
+It also supports integration with other systems aimed at improving system interoperability. - .7 Establish standard operating procedures to strengthen physical integrity of cargo, safety of company facilities, checking and verification of cargo documents, and responses to suspicious customer behaviour or potential illicit consignments.